The Hank McCune Show: Overview

 The premise foreshadowed that of The Larry Sanders Show in that it contained a show within a show.
 Former radio comedian McCune portrayed a television variety show host named after himself, and each week the character managed to blunder his way into a variety of comic predicaments.

-The supporting cast included Larry Keating, Charles Maxwell, Frank Nelson, and Florence Bates.
+The supporting cast included Larry Keating, Charles Maxwell, Frank Nelson, Arthur Q. Bryan, Sara Berner, Tammy Kiper, and Florence Bates.

+Production

+United Television Productions produced the show, and Harold Schuster was the producer.
+Mort Lachman and Cy Rose were the writers.

+Although ratings "weren't terrible", the sponsor left after the then-minimum 13 weeks of shows.

+Syndicated version

+Bing Crosby Enterprises produced the syndicated version of The Hank McCune Show.
+It was distributed by CBS's TV film sales division.